neuroinformatics-unit/derotation/docs/source/examples/index.md

 - Use these scripts to validate your configuration and understand the behavior of core methods.
 - Debugging plots and logs are saved alongside outputs.
 - For headless or HPC environments, comment out `plt.show()`.

-For configuration details, see the [User Guide → Configuration](../configuration.md).

 If you want to contribute an example, check out our [contribution guide](../community/index.md).